-tip Unless you are certain you are working with a new disk, or you are sure the data on the disk is of no value, it is a good idea to see what is on the hard disk before you start installing Ubuntu.
-You can use the palimpsest disk utility to mount partitions on a hard disk.
-You can then examine the files in these partitions and see what is on the disk.
-See page 66 for more information on palimpsest.
+- tip Unless you are certain you are working with a new disk, or you are sure the data on the disk is of no value, it is a good idea to see what is on the disk before you start installing Ubuntu.
+You can use the GNOME Partition Editor to examine the organization of a hard disk.
+See page 58 for more information. - Welcome screen To install Ubuntu from the live/install Desktop CD/DVD, start a live session and double-click (use the left mouse button) the object on the desktop labeled Install (Figure 3-3).